tud-acs/lab1-ci/README.md

 * If you run anything unrelated, such as e.g. cryptocoin miners or video renderers, __you and your group__ will, without warning:
   * immediately fail the course without any chance of resit.
-  * be revoked of access to the cluster.
+  * be revoked of access to the GitHub Runner.

 * If you think you do need to run something that might appear suspicious, and you are not sure if your application is allowed, it is your responsibility to